 2014 – Graduated college with M.S. in Computer Science from University of Illinois-Springfield

-2015 – Started working at my current company, Dealer Inspire.
+2015 – Started working at my current company, Dealer Inspire, as a Developer.

 Many Career Paths